sfajfer/Master-of-Gu/Combat.md

 ## Status Effects

 ### Ablaze
 A creature with the *ablaze* condition is completely engulfed in flames.
 An *ablaze* creature cannot have or gain the *burning* condition.
 At the start of each of their turns, the creature takes 15 heat damage directly to their hit points.
-At the end of each of their turns, they must succeed a **Perseverance** test or else fall unconscious.
-When being negated by a [**Shield**] Gu, consider damage dealt by the *ablaze* condition to be of the rank of the Gu that applied the *ablaze* condition, or rank 1 if the fire was natural.
+If a creature takes heat damage to their hit points on a turn from the *ablaze* condition, at the end of the turn they must succeed a **Perseverance** test or else fall unconscious.
+For creatures invulnerable to heat damage, consider damage dealt by the *ablaze* condition to be of the rank of the Gu that applied the *ablaze* condition, or rank 1 if the fire was natural.
 Being submerged in water removes the *ablaze* condition.

 ### Bleeding X
 *Bleeding* creatures take 1 damage directly to their hit points at the start of each of their turns for every stack of *bleeding*.
 This damage has no type and cannot be reduced by Gu.
 Levels of *bleeding* can stack additively from the same or different sources.
 Remove 1 *bleeding* stack for every hitpoint you restore.